kalsan/compony/doc/guide/example.md

 ![Screenshot of our component with an absolutely minimal layout](/doc/imgs/intro-example-show.png)

-It is important to note that actions, buttons, navigation, notifications etc. are handled by the application layout.
+It is important to note that button styles, navigation, notifications etc. are handled by the application layout.
 In this and the subsequent screenshots, we explicitely use minimalism, as it makes the generated HTML clearer.

 ## The Destroy component